 Where do most falls occur for the elderly? – Fall Prevention Center of Excellence reports that 55% of injuries related to falls in seniors occurred inside the house.
 Of those numbers, 10% fell in hallways, 13% fell in bathrooms, 19% fell in kitchens, 30% fell in bedrooms and 31% fell in their living rooms.

-I wrote an article on Safe Carpeting For Seniors – it will give you some information on the kind of carpeting that is recommended for any home that an elderly person is living in.
+Read our article on Safe Carpeting For Seniors – it will give you some information on the kind of carpeting that is recommended for any home that an elderly person is living in.

 Another article that will help you with tips on how to minimize fall risks is for seniors living in two story houses.